Collection Development Policy

 Weeding, or the removal of obsolete materials for the purpose of discarding, is an integral part of the organized effort to maintain and develop the collection.
 Damaged copies should be withdrawn and items should be weeded if they contain outdated or inaccurate information, unless a work is deemed to be of historical value.

-The primary responsibility for collection development rests with the Assistant Librarian, in consultation with the Library Director.
+The primary responsibility for collection development rests with the Digital & Technical Services Librarian, in consultation with the Library Director.
 Materials are chosen for purchase from the following sources:

 Faculty, staff and students are encouraged to submit suggestions for purchase to the Collection Development Librarian.
 All suggestions for works that fall within the scope of the Library’s objectives as stated in the collection development policy will be carefully considered.